lokithe5th/MHS/proposals/Genesis Proposal, 2022-03-02.md

 The Genesis Proposal is subject to amendment by the community, but the operational matters concerning the creation of the healthDAO and the MHS First Primitive will be handled by the founder until the community is able to propose and vote on further steps.

 **To this end the following is noted:**
-- The domains, social media accounts and wallets are under the control of the founder and will be handed over to the community once the healthDAO has been created.
+- The domains, social media accounts and wallets are under the control of the founder and will be handed over to the community once the healthDAO has been created and is able to take ownership and responsibility thereof.
 - The items outlined in the roadmap are the founder's responsibility until such a time when the responsibility can be transferred to the community.

 ## MHS First Primitive
 The first component required for experimenting with digitally native health systems is for a health professional to be able to prove they are a health professional.
-The MHS First Primitive must thus solve for identification and verification of health professionals and their credentials through a code-based solution.
+The MHS First Primitive must thus solve for identification and verification of health entities and their credentials through a code-based solution.

+See the files under protocols/First Primitive Development for further details.